[Investigation] EU lawyering for Russia: making 'good' money?

 But an EU diplomat said: "We can't move ahead until there's a political consensus and an evidence package that will stand up in court, especially in light of the Prighozina ruling".

-And Lisin's Belgian law-firm, Hanotiau & Van Den Berg, situated down the road from Daldewolf on Avenue Louise in Brussels, is already in pre-litigation mode.
+And Lisin's Belgian law firm, Hanotiau & Van Den Berg, situated down the road from Daldewolf on Avenue Louise in Brussels, is already in pre-litigation mode.

 "If you agree to remove the article from your site, we confirm that NLMK [Lisin's steel firm] waives its right to reply," its attorney, Paul Lefebvre, told EUobserver in a letter in March, referring to an article which spoke of Ukraine's allegations.